tdewolff/canvas/README.md

 General

-* Fix slowness, transparency and colors in the rasterizer (text_example.go is slow!)
+* Fix slowness, transparency and colors in the rasterizer (text_example.go is slow! use rasterized cache for each glyph)
-* Allow embedding raster images?
+* Allow embedding raster images

 Fonts